Reference

 Read samples from the receiver.

-Reads retrieved network packets, decodes packets, routes packets to sessions, repairs losses, extracts samples, adjusts sample rate and channel layout, compensates clock drift, mixes samples from all sessions, and finally stores samples into the provided frame.
+Reads retrieved network packets, decodes packets, repairs losses, extracts samples, adjusts sample rate and channel layout, compensates clock drift, mixes samples from all connections, and finally stores samples into the provided frame.

 If ROC_CLOCK_SOURCE_INTERNAL is used, the function blocks until it’s time to decode the samples according to the configured sample rate.